nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 | **Footer**            | Shows the location of the Docedex storage.                                                                                                                                                                                                                                  |

-### Note about the GUI
+### Notes about the GUI

 **Selecting doctors or patients through commands**

+Some users have mentioned being alarmed by sudden disappearances of their Doctor Cards and Patient Cards within their respective lists after entering certain commands.
+Fret not, as this is part of the functionality of Docedex.
+Your storage is still secure.

-Certain commands involve the selection of doctors and patients immediately after they are entered.
+**Here is why this happens.** Certain commands involve the selection of doctors and patients immediately after they are entered.

 For example, when you type in the `add-doc` command, Docedex will automatically select the newly added doctor and display their details to you.
 This gives the user (you!) a nice visual feedback that the command is successful.

-However, when selecting a new doctor, the patients list will be cleared, as it displays the patients assigned to the selected doctor.
+Upon selecting a doctor, the Patient List displays the patients assigned to the selected doctor.
+However, if the doctor is newly added, said doctor will have no patients, and thus the Patient List will be empty.

 **Unselecting doctors or patients**